-I was advising a client on how to implement better business strategies, when he started to complain about a difficult customer.
+I was advising a client on how to implement better business strategies when he started to complain about a difficult customer.
 I sat in on one of their meetings, and I could tell right away that it was my client’s words that were creating the tension, and my client wasn’t even aware of it.
 For example, my client said he would “hash out the details” at a later date, and his customer cringed.
 His customer tended to use less confrontational terms like “bring clarity” rather than “hash out.”
 I suggested that my client listen carefully in their next meeting and mirror the terms that his customer used.
-It worked like magic.
+It worked.
 They were on the same page, accomplishing what needed to be done, with zero conflict.
-Mirroring your customers’ words puts them at ease and assures them that you understand their needs.
+Mirroring your customers’ words can help put them at ease and assures them that you understand their needs.

 This little gem has gotten me through many a difficult conversation with everyone from clients to relatives to friends.
 It stands for “from my limited experience,” and the trick is to add this phrase—mentally—to the end of statements others say that offend you.

 There are times when difficult clients, even ones who have legitimate concerns, mostly just want to unload on you—at great length and repeatedly.
-When you find your client making broad generalizations, like “nothing’s working” or “you never finish on time,” then your best bet is to make them get specific.
-Ask them for specific examples of what troubles them and propose specific, measurable remedies for the problem.
+When you find your client making broad generalizations like “nothing’s working” or “you never finish on time,” then your best bet may be to make them get specific.
+Consider asking them for specific examples of what troubles them and then propose specific, measurable remedies for the problem.
 Ask them point blank: “If we solve your problem, does that fix this situation?”
-“If we have it for you by next Tuesday, are we good?”
-Specifics are your friend when you’re dealing with difficult clients.
+Specifics may be your friend when you’re dealing with difficult clients.

-Sometimes agreeing with a client who’s displeased will add fuel to the fire.
-If you can acknowledge their position and shift the conversation to the resolution—the measurable—you’re moving away from the ranting and toward a solution for their complaint.
+Sometimes agreeing with a client may add fuel to the fire.
+If you can acknowledge their position and shift the conversation to the resolution, you may shift away from the ranting and toward a solution for their complaint.

 Keep your focus on what your client wants you to achieve.
 If you’re running around dealing with petty details, you may not actually be working toward the end goal.
 Don’t waste your time treating the symptoms while ignoring the disease.

 I’m a fan of face-to-face or Skype meetings, even more so with problem clients.
-Why?
-Because I use the a visual component as a tool for herding the errant client back on topic if they start to stray.
+I use the visual component as a tool for herding the errant client back on topic if they start to stray.
 I use a whiteboard and jot down the client’s complaints, and as we move through them, if the client starts to rehash what we’ve already settled, I point to the whiteboard and remind them that we’ve solved that problem and we’re moving on.

 Sometimes you’re just going to run into an oil-and-water scenario where you can’t find a way to work with a specific client.
-Your best bet in this situation is to find another member of your staff to assign to the client.
-If you can, ask the client who they’d prefer to handle their account, so they don’t feel slighted, but rather realize that you’re providing them with exemplary customer service.
+Your best bet may be to find another member of your staff to assign to the client.
+You might ask the client who they’d prefer to handle their account, so they don’t feel slighted, but rather realize that you’re providing them with exemplary customer service.